e-Commerce Software

-If you are a traditional retailer, it should be very easy to move your business online.
+If you are a traditional retailer it should be very easy to move your business online.
 It's like opening another store without the additional costs that would be incurred doing that in the real world.
-Plus your virtual staff work 24 hours a day with no holidays - not even a tea break!
-So what do you need to set up an online shop?
+Plus your virtual staff work 24 hours a day with no holidays – not even a tea break!
+So, what do you need to set up an online shop?

 Shopping Carts

-On the other side, your customers can add products to their basket and proceed to checkout where they can pay for their purchases, by credit card
+On the other side, your customers can add products to their basket and proceed to checkout where they can pay for their purchases by credit card.

-Because it is open source, there is no licence fee.
-Because it is easy to install and set up, our development costs are kept to a minimum.
-Because it is being developed by a team of programmers around the world, security vulnerabilities are patched more quickly and efficiently than some large corporations manage!
+And because the software is being developed by a team of programmers around the world, security vulnerabilities are patched more quickly and efficiently than some large corporations manage!

 Payment Processing

-Online card payments are processed by an online Payment Service Provider through a secure gateway, protected by 128-bit encryption for the highest levels of security.
-The funds will then be transferred to your internet merchant account.
-You can set up your payment processing with the same supplier as your merchant account or you can use different suppliers for each.
-Your bank can help you with information about this, but you should shop around as your normal bank might not offer the best terms.
+Funds are transferred to your internet merchant account.
+You can set up your payment processing with the same supplier as your merchant account.
+Or you can use different suppliers for each.
+(Your bank can help you with this, but we recommend that you shop around as your current bank might not offer the best terms.)

 Internet Merchant Accounts

-An internet merchant account will probably cost you over £200 to set up plus a small percentage of sales.
-This is typically around 2% but will vary according to your volume of sales, length of time trading and other factors.
 Some accounts will charge you a small fee per transaction and others will have a flat monthly fee.
-They will often hang onto your money for a some time as well (anything from a day to a couple of weeks).
-Because of the varying costs and different fee structures, it is definitely worth shopping around.
+They will often hang onto your money for a some time; anything from a day to a couple of weeks.
+Again, due to the varying costs and differing fee structures, we strongly recommend that you shop around.